Dakota-Schramm/old-portfolio/readMe.md

     headers supposed to go in content section, just do with one header and list underneath for topics after going to page.
     - Change footer to have contact info at bottom of every page.
+        - Can do using class fl_left in footer with list
+        - Add icons to list and just input that way.